 Consequently, decent bars buy a lot of citrus, and whether or not they choose to squeeze in batches a few hours earlier to save time during service, having enough fresh fruit on hand still takes up room in cold storage, and once squeezed, the spent shells quickly fill up the compost bin.
-Citrus peels contain a lot of potent essential oil, so even with the best intentions toward sustainability, no garden can accommodate the sheer volume of acidic material that piles up day after day.
+Citrus peels contain a lot of potent essential oil which is getting wasted, and even with the best intentions toward sustainability, no garden can accommodate the sheer volume of acidic material that piles up day after day.

 It doesn’t take much insight to notice that all of that delicious, aromatic essential oil is going to waste just to get at the all-important juice, but it doesn’t have to!
 Nickle Morris, owner of the Expo bar in Louisville, KY picked up on this fact and may have solved the sustainability puzzle in a way that has simultaneously unlocked a fresh juice solution that has the best flavor, overcomes shelf stability issues, makes better economic sense for the bar and the local farmer (where possible), and challenges the old notion that “fresh-squeezed is best” so much so that his technique is slowly transforming bar service prep across the world!